Phosphoribosylglycinamide formyltransferase

-10-formyltetrahydrofolate + N1-(5-phospho-D-ribosyl)glycinamide tetrahydrofolate + N2-formyl-N1-(5-phospho-D-ribosyl)glycinamide

-This THF dependent enzyme catalyzes a nucleophilic acyl substitution of the formyl group from 10-formyltetrahydrofolate (fTHF) to N1-(5-phospho-D-ribosyl)glycinamide (GAR) to form N2-formyl-N1-(5-phospho-D-ribosyl)glycinamide (fGAR) as shown above.
+This tetrahydrofolate–dependent enzyme catalyzes a nucleophilic acyl substitution of the formyl group from the cofactor 10-formyltetrahydrofolate to glycineamide ribonucleotide (GAR) to give phosphoribosyl-N-formylglycineamide (fGAR).
 This reaction plays an important role in the formation of purine through the de novo purine biosynthesis pathway.
 This pathway creates inosine monophosphate (IMP), a precursor to adenosine monophosphate (AMP) and guanosine monophosphate (GMP).
 AMP is a building block for important energy carriers such as ATP, NAD+ and FAD, and signaling molecules such as cAMP.
 GARTfase's role in de novo purine biosynthesis makes it a target for anti-cancer drugs and its overexpression during postnatal development has been connected to Down syndrome.
-There are two known types of genes encoding GAR transformylase in E.coli: purN and purT, while only purN is found in humans.
+There are two known types of genes encoding GAR transformylase in Escherichia coli: purN and purT, while only purN is found in humans.
 Many residues in the active site are conserved across bacterial, yeast, avian and human enzymes.